Duotun/duotun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student of Computational Media and Arts at The Hongkong University of Science and Technology (Guangzhou) and I am fortunate to be co-supervised by [Prof. Mingming Fan](https://www.mingmingfan.com/) and [Prof. Zeyu Wang](https://cislab.hkust-gz.edu.cn/members/zeyu-wang/).
+I am a PhD candidate of Computational Media and Arts at The Hongkong University of Science and Technology (Guangzhou) and I am fortunate to be co-supervised by [Prof. Mingming Fan](https://www.mingmingfan.com/) and [Prof. Zeyu Wang](https://cislab.hkust-gz.edu.cn/members/zeyu-wang/).
 During Apr. to Sept.
 2024, I was a research intern mentored by [Dr. Xiaohang Zhan](https://xiaohangzhan.github.io/) at Tencent AI Lab.

 Before returning to research, I gained industrial experience as a software engineer in Virtual Reality at ByteDance in 2023, and as a research engineer in Simulation Platform for AI at Xiaomi from 2021 to 2022.